Eisenhower Matrix for Strategic Thinking

 DO FIRST

-• Address an immediate threat to your long-term strategy
+• Address immediate threat to long-term strategy

-• Respond to a time-sensitive market shift
+• Respond to time-sensitive market shift

-• Make a critical decision that impacts a strategic partnership
+• Make critical decision affecting strategic partnership

 PLAN THIS WEEK

-• Conduct scenario planning for future market conditions
+• Conduct scenario planning for future conditions

-• Research emerging trends and disruptive technologies
+• Research emerging trends and technologies

-• Develop long-term vision and mission statements
+• Develop and refine long-term vision

 DELEGATE

-• Attending non-strategic industry events
+• Attend non-strategic industry events

 SKIP IF NEEDED